alexapostolu/night/README.md

   - print variables

 Have to do all that in a week from scratch.
 Hopefully I can get at least half done.

+---

+**Another Edit:**

+Okay, so the math parser is finished, and that means that the "variables" on my features list is done!
+Well, not really, just the int variables, but the bool and char is basically the same.
+The "expressions" is also done!
+And that includes all of these: `+-*/()`.
+You can also add variables to each other so that's pretty cool.
+So basically all I need is the 'print' thingy.

+So time to scrap everything and restart again :)